bmx666/android-appcachecleaner/README.md

 7. Press **Clean Cache** floating button
 8. Press **Accessibility button** to interrupt process OR wait until process will be finished
 9. Press **Close App** OR clean app from task manager to disable Accessibility

-## NOTE

-All checked apps will be saved into permanent list after clicking **Clean Cache** and they will show up as checked next time.

 ## Icon copyright